GosiaD37/GosiaD37.github.io/README.md

 existing functionality.
 Testing each enhancement incrementally helped ensure correctness.
 I also had to ensure that the logic accurately filtered animals by age, sex, and breed requiring careful use of MongoDB’s query syntax.
-Ultimately, this enhancement strengthened both my technical and problem-solving skills.
+Ultimately, this enhancement strengthened both my technical and problem solving skills.
 It transformed a working project into a more professional and maintainable application that demonstrates my ability to work with algorithms, data structures, and full-stack web development.